guttih/StafirLCD/README.md

 # StafirLCD - Arduino library
 Arudino library for displaying Icelandic characters on a Liquid Crystal Display(LCD).

 You can display up to 8 custom created characters on a LCD display.

-So, I drew all the Icelandic characters and made this library to allow you to display them on a LCD screen.
+Using that I was able to draw all the Icelandic characters and make this library to allow us to display them on a LCD screen.

 #### The constructor - StafirLCD
 When using the StafirLCD library you will need to tell it which LCD to use.